TiagoRidev/modulogit/README.md

-Meu primeiro sistema no GIT.
+Meu segundo sistema no GIT.

-Alteração no Readme para melhor descrever o sistema.

-Alteração feita no branch master